 - Saltwater resistant zip: Having a zip crust up and stuck is very unpleasant when you either can’t get stuff out of the bag or when you find that you can no longer zip the bag closed before flying back home (in case it happens to you, white vinegar can help).

 - Storage for small items: With all the electronics we are carrying, a dedicated (mesh) pocket for chargers and cables would be much appreciated.
 An excellent extra feature would be a cushioned compartment for more fragile equipment such as torches or regulators.

-- Not too small, not too big: Except when travelling with a drysuit, 90 to 120L is not necessary anymore when you have light and compact travel diving gear.
-The right ratio would be between 60 to 80L because a 40/50L bag is a bit short for longer travels except maybe if you are in a warm country where you only need a few t-shirts, shorts and a pair of flip-flops.
+- Not too small, not too big: Except when travelling with a drysuit, 90 to 120L is not necessary when you have light and compact travel diving gear.
+The right ratio would be between 60 to 80L because a 40/50L bag is a bit short for longer travels except maybe if you go to a warm country where you only need a few t-shirts, shorts and a pair of flip-flops.

 - Toughness: The materials used must be as tough as possible without impacting too much the weight of the bag.
 Ideally, the bag needs to handle 25,000 km of travel without any scratch (have a look below at the distances I travelled with each bag).

-- Dimensions: Not too high when worn as a backpack and not too wide so you can roll it between seats in a train, but the most important of all is to fit airlines’ restrictions for checked-in luggage in the hold (but also in the cabin now).
-For example, British Airways ask for a maximum of 90 x 75 x 43cm (35.5″x29.5″x16″) while Air France asks the sum of the dimensions (height+width+depth) not to exceed 158 cm!
-So always double check the restrictions of the next airline’s company you’ll fly with.
+- The right fit & dimensions: Not too high when worn as a backpack and not too wide so you can roll it between seats in a train, but the most important of all is to fit airlines’ restrictions for checked-in luggage in the hold (but also in the cabin now).
+For example, British Airways ask for a maximum of 90 x 75 x 43cm (35.5″x29.5″x16″) while Air France asks the sum of the dimensions (height+width+depth) not to exceed 158 cm.
+So always double-check the restrictions of the next airline’s company you’ll fly with.

-- Waterproof: the entire bag doesn’t need to be waterproof but having to pack a wet wetsuit is not rare at all, so even a separate waterproof bag is a minimum feature.
+- Waterproof: The entire bag doesn’t need to be waterproof but having to pack a wet wetsuit is not rare at all, so a separate waterproof case is a fantastic benefit.

 - Other: Robust and comfortable handles, solid zipper pulls that won’t break too fast, no “steal me” label (famous brands printed in big, bright colours or scuba diving flags)